Diphenoxylate and AtropinePronunciation

 Clinical improvement of acute diarrhea is usually observed within 48 hours.
 If clinical improvement of chronic diarrhea after treatment with a maximum daily dose of 20 mg of diphenoxylate hydrochloride is not observed within 10 days, symptoms are unlikely to be controlled by further administration.

-Diphenoxylate hydrochloride and atropine sulfate tablets are not recommended in children under 2 years of age and should be used with special caution in young children (see WARNINGS and PRECAUTIONS).
+Children: Diphenoxylate HCl and Atropine Sulfate tablets are not recommended in children under 2 years of age and should be used with special caution in young children (see WARNINGS and PRECAUTIONS).
 The nutritional status and degree of dehydration must be considered.
 In children under 13 years of age, use oral solution.
 Do not use tablets for this age group.

 KEEP THIS AND ALL MEDICATIONS OUT OF THE REACH OF CHILDREN.